 Is it possible that you keep your wisdom teeth against your Dentist’s recommendation and end up okay?
 ABSOLUTELY.
 As Dentists, we make recommendations based on the likelihood of a given outcome.
 However, there are no “crystal balls” in Dentistry.
 Patients can enjoy significant late-phase jaw growth and, suddenly, their wisdom teeth are free to erupt into optimal position.
 The most important thing is that you understand risks (if any) associated with maintaining your wisdom teeth and that you play an active role in decisions about your own health.

-Who Provides 3rd Molar Extraction Services in Kitchener?
+Who Provides Wisdom Tooth Extraction Services in Kitchener?

 In most cases, an Oral Surgeon provides wisdom tooth extraction.
 Some Dentists have undertaken special surgical training to provide wisdom tooth extraction as a service to their patients.
 It is important to discuss specifics surrounding wisdom tooth removal with your Family Dentist.
 Importantly, there is a wide array of sedation options available to you for the procedure.
 I also encourage you to ask your Family Dentist if they provide impacted wisdom tooth extraction.
 The benefit of having a capable Family Dentist who can remove your wisdom teeth is that you can avoid elevated fees associated with specialist treatment.